marcusolsson/obsidian-plugin-docs/docs/guides/custom-views.md

 - Reveals the leaf that contains the custom view.

 :::tip
 The `activateView()` restricts your plugin to at most one leaf at a time.
-Try commenting out the call to `detachLeavesOfType()` to allow the user to create multiple leaves.
+Try commenting out the call to `detachLeavesOfType()` to allow the user to create more than one leaf.
 One for every call to `activateView()`.
 :::

 How you want the user to activate the custom view is up to you.
 The example uses a [ribbon action](./ribbon-actions.md), but you can also use a [command](./commands.md).